 Pre-booking is essential.

-Join NLA Chairman, Peter Murray for this special cycling tour of The City of London.
+Join Peter Murray (Chairman of The City Centre and NLA) for this special cycling tour of The City of London.

 At the weekend the streets of The City of London are transformed.
 The quiet and serene Square Mile is the perfect place to explore by bike.
 This tour will take in key pieces of architecture such as Smithfield Market, the Barbican, London Wall and The City Cluster including The Gherkin and the Leadenhall Building.
 We will explore the rapidly changing architectural landscape and investigate the opportunities and challenges that will arise over the next decade.